Regret Bounds and Reinforcement Learning Exploration of EXP-based Algorithms: Introduction

+The structure of the paper is as follows.
 A literature review is provided in Section \ref{sec:2}.
-Then in Section \ref{section:3} we develop a new algorithm EXP4.P by modifying EXP4, and exhibit its regret bounds for contextual bandits and that of the EXP3.P algorithm for unbounded MAB, and lower bounds.
+In Section \ref{section:3} we develop a new algorithm EXP4.P by modifying EXP4, and exhibit its regret bounds for contextual bandits and that of the EXP3.P algorithm for unbounded MAB, and lower bounds.
 Section \ref{section:4} discusses the EXP4.P algorithm for RL exploration.
 Finally, in Section \ref{section:5}, we present numerical results related to the proposed algorithm.